 Understanding company progress gives you an idea of the growth level in a particular timeframe.
 If the analysis shows that objectives are yet to be attained, then you can implement the necessary measures to change that.
 However, enterprises must first learn how to leverage gap assessment.

-What is gap analysis meaning?
-Simple answer is find the gap and then evaluate solutions.
+What is gap analysis mean?
+The simple answer is to find the gap and then evaluate solutions.

 Gap Analysis: Performance versus Potential.

-Strategic business management technique for measuring possible outcome and actual outcome.
+Strategic business management technique for measuring possible outcome and the actual outcome.

-This simple tools enables you to understand where your business currently is, and what you need to address to get to where you want to be.
+These simple tools enable you to understand where your business currently is, and what you need to address to get to where you want to be.